EMPLOYMENT LAW NEWS

 From determining accrual rates to determining covered family members and understanding valid reasons for use, managing paid leave laws is a major challenge for employers that operate across the U.S.

 Here, we examine state paid sick leave laws.
-The information below covers the laws as of August 2024.
-Note that there have been updates to laws this year that may not take effect until later.
+The information below covers the laws as of February 2025.

 The information below will cover some of the basics for each state.
 However, employers with locations in these states with paid sick leave laws should review all aspects of the statutes to maintain compliance.